fengbintu/fengbintu.github.io/_pages/research.md

 Oct.
 2013 - Oct.
 2014: **RNA, Reconfigurable Architecture for Neural Approximation.**

 - [Reconfigurable Architecture for Neural Approximation in Multimedia Computing](http://ieeexplore.ieee.org/document/8307081/) (**TCSVT'19**)
-    - I designed a reconfigurable neural accelerator (RNA) that can be reconfigured for different neural networks.
-RNA targets approximate computing in multiple application domains.
+    - I designed a reconfigurable neural accelerator (RNA) to process multi-layer perceptron (MLP) for neural approximation.
+By approximating the core kernels in a program with MLP, RNA achieves higher performance and efficiency with negligible accuracy loss.